 Everyone has different roasting preferences but in the specialty world, the lighter the roast the better.

 Grinding and Brewing

 And you’re nearly ready to drink your coffee!
-The roasted coffee is next ground to a coarseness appropriate for the brewing method that will be used.
+The roasted beans are next ground to a coarseness appropriate for the brewing method that will be used.
 For example, an espresso machine will require a finer coffee grind than a French press.

 There are many ways to brew coffee including:

 Each way of brewing coffee can greatly impact on the flavor of your cup.
 Part of the fun of coffee is experimenting with different roasts, grinding techniques, and brewing methods to discover the true variety of coffee.

 Almost ready to drink… almost!
 Credit: Pexels

 There’s a long journey from seed to cup, yet every step of the way adds value to your coffee.
 It’s astounding to think how much work has been done to bring it to you – and how many different coffees, processing methods, grinds, and brewing methods you can try.
 So next time you’re in a coffee shop, try asking about the different coffees on offer.

 Want to read more articles like this?
 Sign up to our newsletter!